100-TomatoJuice/spice-rs/README.md

 > This simulation is still missing very basic features and while effort has been made for accuracy, it cannot be guaranteed.

 > [!NOTE]
-> This simulation is being made with the intent of understanding circuit analysis better with a computer's perspective.
+> This simulation is being made to better understand circuit analysis from a computer's perspective